Anti-Modi Kashmiri alliance wins majority of seats in polls

-SRINAGAR, India (AP) - An alliance of pro-India political parties in Kashmir has won a majority of seats in local elections, the first since New Delhi revoked the disputed region’s semiautonomous status and took direct control last year.
+SRINAGAR, India (AP) - An alliance of political parties opposed to India‘s policies in Kashmir has won a majority of seats in local elections, the first since New Delhi revoked the disputed region’s semiautonomous status and took direct control last year.

-The alliance, which is fiercely opposed to the Indian government’s action and favors self-governance, won 112 out of a total of 280 seats in District Development Council elections, which were held in a staggered eight-phase process from Nov.
+The alliance, which is pro-India but favors self-governance in Kashmir, won 112 out of a total of 280 seats in District Development Council elections, which were held in a staggered eight-phase process from Nov.
 28 through Dec.
 19.

 Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party, or BJP, won 74 seats.
 Independent candidates won 49 seats.